DARPA-ASKEM/terarium-docs/docs/config-and-intervention/optimize-intervention-policy.md

 Intervention policy optimization is extremely complex.
 The following tips describe reasons why your optimization may fail and how get a successful optimization.
 When you encounter failures, repeat as necessary and try combinations of these tips.

+### Optimal intervention policy is out of bounds
+Try the following
+- Expand the bounds for your intervention policy
+- Use a different initial guess for the interventions.

+### Optimaization not satisfying set constraints
 The other issue one could encounter is the following message:
 `lowest_optimization_result: message: Did not converge to a solution satisfying the constraints.
-See `maxcv` for magnitude of violation.`
+See `maxcv` for magnitude of violation.` This message means that the optimizer did not find a feasible solution withing the set bounds for the interventions or the risk bound is too strict to staisfy or ran out of resources (stopped too early).
+Try the following:
+- Check if the threshold value is appropriate for given problem
+- Use a different initial guess for the interventions
+- Increase `Maxiter` and `Maxfeval`
+- Increase `Number of samples` to improve accuracy of Monte Carlo risk estimation

 ### Double check your inputs